 Vacuum wall-to-wall at least once a week and more often in high-traffic areas to keep carpets clean.
 It’s important to use the crevice attachment around the base of walls and furniture, too, since dust and pet hair often collect there.

 Even daily vacuuming won’t get the deep-down grit and dirt out of your carpets if you aren’t doing it the right way.
 So, learn to vacuum properly, and keep your vacuum

-Frequently brushing your pet will also help keep carpets clean, since you’ll reduce shedding.
-That hair that clings to carpet fibers like crazy!
+Brush your pet twice a week.
+Brushing helps remove excess hair before it can wind up on your floor.
 My dog and cats love these grooming gloves that remove excess hair — they’re easy to use and do a fantastic job.

 Vacuum their favorite spots daily.
 Using a hand-held vacuum on Fido’s favorite sunny spot on the floor is just one of many tips to control pet hair in your home.